KerstinVerena/cthulhumythosquiz/README.md

 "Shoggoth" by Nottsuo, Source: (https://nottsuo.deviantart.com/art/Shoggoth-594261203)

 "The Madness from the Sea" by Sofyan Syarief (https://gambaryance.deviantart.com/art/The-Madness-from-the-Sea-125187653)

+The pictures have been resized and optimized for better compatibility with different devices.
+They can be used under CC Attribution-ShareAlike 3.0 Unported License(https://creativecommons.org/licenses/by-sa/3.0/deed.en) with contribution to the original artist.

-The following picture is used under the CC 0 License (https://creativecommons.org/publicdomain/zero/1.0/deed.de)
+The following picture is used under the CC 0 License (https://creativecommons.org/publicdomain/zero/1.0/deed.en)

-"Old Books" by Jose Antonio alba, Source: (https://pixabay.com/de/alte-b%C3%BCcher-buch-b%C3%BCcher-alte-lesen-1237619/)
+"Old Books" by Jose Antonio Alba, Source: (https://pixabay.com/de/alte-b%C3%BCcher-buch-b%C3%BCcher-alte-lesen-1237619/)

+The picture has been resized and optimized for better compatibility with different devices.
+It can be used under CC 0 License (https://creativecommons.org/publicdomain/zero/1.0/deed.en).
+Please give contribution to the original artist.

 I want to thank all those amazing creative people allowing others to use their works!